B2B Market Segmentation Guide

 Segment Personas

-Segment personas are detailed profiles representing the typical decision-maker within each market segment, combining demographic data with role-specific pain points, goals, and buying behaviors.
-Unlike individual buyer personas, segment personas capture the organizational context and group dynamics that influence B2B purchase decisions.
+Segment personas are detailed profiles representing the typical decision-maker within each market segment, drawing on demographic data alongside role-specific pain points, goals, buying behaviors, and the organizational dynamics that shape group decisions.
+Unlike individual buyer personas, segment personas capture the context that makes B2B purchase decisions complicated.

 Related Terms: